 How does a managed feral cat colony work?

-- Feed - Six nights a week, year-round (currently, we feed once over the weekend), volunteers provide enough food for the cats to maintain good health.
+- Feed - Seven nights a week, year-round including holidays.
+Volunteers provide veterinary recommended food in quantities to maintain good health.
 This also discourages foraging in trash containers, random and inconsistent feeding by kindly strangers, and hunting for prey such as birds or squirrels, although the cats are welcome to prey on rats and mice!
 Volunteers also provide clean water.

 - Monitor - Volunteers become familiar with the cat population and are alert to anomalies among the cats they visit frequently.